PJ0710/ffsd-project/README.md

 # ffsd-project

 how to run the code:
-make sure you have all the packages like express and nodemon installed then run the server.js using nodemon that will create a local host 3010 to the website install all the required libararies from server.js like ejs,mongoose etc.
+Got to node_js file and then run npm install. start the server by writing the command nodemon server.js and open the browser at localhost:3010.

 github repo link: https://github.com/PJ0710/ffsd-project